entegral/gobox/dynamo/README.md

     if err != nil {
         // handle error
     }
-    // this is markdown, so we can't show the output, but loaded will be the same as user fmt.Println(getUser)
+    // this is markdown, so we can't show the output, but getUser will be the same as the saved user fmt.Println(getUser)

     // guess what we do next...